-Hettinger County has approximately 2,500 residents with a population that relies largely on farming.
+Benson County has approximately 6,600 residents with community that relies largely on farming.
+Approximately 36% of the population were below poverty line based on 2010 census.
 The Board has limited resources to conduct legislatively mandated duties.
-The proposed local share of \$50,000 may seem like a small amount compared to total project cost.
+The proposed local share of \$30,000 may seem like a small amount compared to total project cost.
 However, it is a large commitment for the Board with respect to some of the other commitments they have.